igncp/leaves/Sources.md

-Some of the resources consulted for learning
+Some of the resources consulted for this project:

 - Data Science at the Command Line - Jeroen Janssens